JamesCWeber/British_Airways_Data_Project_Part_1_Sentiment_Analysis/README.md

 * PowerPoint

 ## Data Sourcing
 This data I will be using in this project is scraped from [British Airways reviews provided by Skytrax](https://www.airlinequality.com/airline-reviews/british-airways).
-A copy of the scraped data is included in this repository under the file name: British_Airways_Review_Scraping.csv.
 A copy of the cleaned scraped data is included in this repository under the file name: Clean_Review_Scraping.

 ## Data Attributes
 Data analysis is conducted on cleaned scraped data.
 The attributes listed below are attributes from the cleaned scaped data.